csci701f23/space-data-analysis/README.md

 ## Abstract

 ## How to

-- clone repository

 Dependencies :
 - ```git```
 - ```flask```
 - ```node```
 - ```AstroPy```

+Cloning the repository
+- ```$ git clone git@github.com:csci701f23/space-data-analysis.git```
+-
+- ```$ npm install```

 Running the Web App:
-- ```$ npm install```
 - ```$ npm run dev```
 this will deploy the web page
 then, open a second terminal and run
 - ```$ python api/index.py```
-this will start the flask server so that the pipeline will function
+this will start the flask server so that the pipeline and gallery will function

 ## Examples
 Once you have the web app running, use the get started page to calibrate your images

 ![Alt text](readme1.png "home page, get started")